 FAQs

-Homemade seasoning mixes will never go bad, but they will lose their potency over time.
-Make sure you store in an airtight container for best results.
+Homemade seasoning mixes will take years to go bad, but they will lose their potency over time.
+Make sure you store them in an airtight container for the best results.

 Apple Pie Spice can be a substitute, but it has cardamom in it and no cloves so the taste will be a little different.
 Avoid using just allspice, which is not a good substitute for pumpkin spice.